-Morton’s Neuroma is a condition which affects the ball of your foot and normally occurs in between the 3rd and 4th toe.
+Morton’s Neuroma is a condition which affects the ball of your foot, normally between the 3rd and 4th toe.
 Neuroma are benign growths of the nerve that are caused by the thickening of the soft tissues around the nerve.
 While harmless on their own, the pressure caused by these growths can irritate and pinch the nerve, causing numbness, irritation or burning pain.

 Morton’s Neuroma is usually caused by an irritation or pressure to the nerve.
 An injury to the nerves may trigger or exacerbate this condition as well.